 If it works well for your machine, sure, drop the feed dogs.
 But understand that dropping the feed dogs means disengaging a fundamental function of your home sewing machine and it may not work the same with the feed dogs down.

 Feed dogs are the little teeth on your sewing machine that feed your fabric evenly through the machine.
 These teeth are extremely important because they help us produce perfectly spaced, even stitches whenever we sew garments, piece quilts, or applique shapes on our machine.

 However, there is one time that you don't need your feed dogs - free motion machine quilting.

 When free motion quilting, you need to be able to move the quilt smoothly in all directions to fill your quilts with beautiful texture.
-The feed dogs on your machine can pull against the back side of your quilt, making it more challenging to quilt in all directions smoothly.
+The feed dogs on your machine can pull against the back side of your quilt, and that little bit of tugging may make it more challenging to move the quilt smoothly in all directions.